emil0r/reverie/README.md

 # reverie

-A friendly CMS for the web
+A CMS written in Clojure

 ## CMS?
 Content Management System.
 Useful if you don't want to fill in the same pieces of information again, and again, and again, and ...